codewhitesec/HandleKatz/readme.md

 The execution of HandleKatz in memory has a very small footprint, as itself does not allocate any more executable memory and can therefore efficiently be combined with concepts such as (Phantom)DLL-Hollowing as described by [@_ForrestOrr](https://www.forrest-orr.net/post/malicious-memory-artifacts-part-i-dll-hollowing).
 This is in contrast to PIC PE loaders, such as Donut, SRDI or Reflective Loaders which, during PE loading, allocate more executable memory.
 Additionally, it makes use of a modified version of ReactOS MiniDumpWriteDumpA using direct system calls to write an obfuscated dump to disk.

-For detailed information please refer to the PDF file **PICYouMalware.pdf** in this repository.
+For detailed information please refer to the PDF file **PICYourMalware.pdf** in this repository.

 ## Usage